elmurod1202/crawler-daryo-uz/README.md

 # Install the scrapy first
 $ pip install scrapy
 ```
-# You can Either use this repo as a project as it is, or start a new web scraping project with scrapy as follows:
+Now, you can Either use this repo as a project as it is, or start a new web scraping project with scrapy as follows:
 *NOTE: you don't need to start a new project if you are planning to use/edit this repo.*
 ```bash
 $ scrapy startproject mDaryoUz